-The US retail market experienced another impressive month with a growth of 10.4% for All Stores YOY, with All stores Less Automotive, Food, Pharmacies up 8.9% YOY.
+The US retail sales seem to have normalized in December with All Stores up 5.3% YOY and All stores Less Automotive, Food, Pharmacies also up 6.4% YOY.

 US Retail Sales by Product Category, Same Month Comparison

 |Motor Vehicle and Parts Dealers||123,914||122,304||1.32%|